cloudfoundry/garden-runc-release/README.md

 ### Troubleshooting

-The garden-ordnance-survey tool can be used to gather information useful for debuggging issues on garden-runc-release deployments.
+The garden-ordnance-survey tool can be used to gather information useful for debugging issues on garden-runc-release deployments.
 Run this command on the deployment VM as root:

 `curl bit.ly/garden-ordnance-survey -sSfL | bash`